 When they aren’t, my birds adore playing in boxes.
 On top of the macaw cage, I have a little hamlet of various sized boxes.
 My four pet birds take turns at hiding in them and chewing them.
 With internet shopping, most of us have a ready supply of cartons.

 I‘m not suggesting you let the birds loose with your first editions.
-Old telephone directories hung in a cage will provide many happy for hours of shredding.
+Old telephone directories or shopping catalogues hung in a cage will provide many happy for hours of shredding.

 She actually dug a hole in a row of old books.
 She did not allow the other birds to venture on to her shelf.
 The downside for me was sweeping up a pile of confetti each morning.

-Greys have a reputation for this.
-Undeserved because young Greys learn to play with toys as readily as other species.
+African Greys have a reputation for this.
+Undeserved because young Africans Greys learn to play with toys as readily as other species.

 This aversion can be overcome with patience.
-Leave the toy in the bird’s sight while she is in her cage.
-Watch her body language.
-She will show when the object is too near for comfort.
+Leave the toy in the bird’s sight whilst they are in their cage.
+Watch their body language.
+They will show when the object is too near for comfort.
 Move it nearer each day.
 Eventually most birds will accept the strange object.
 Just do not rush.

-Play with the toy yourself in her sight.
-When she is on your hand, show it to her.
+Play with the toy yourself in their sight.
+When they are on your hand, show it to them.